-The above ansatz of the helicity evolution differs from that given by Eq.~(\ref{smhev}); see also papers by \citet{Kleeorin1982,Kleeorin1999}. \cite{Hubbard2012} had been studying the magnetic helicity evolution for the shearing dynamos.
+The above ansatz for the helicity evolution differs from that given by Eq.~(\ref{smhev}); see also papers by \citet{Kleeorin1982} and \cite{Kleeorin1999}. \cite{Hubbard2012} had studied the magnetic helicity evolution for shearing dynamos.
 They found that employing \Eq{smhev} in the dynamo problem can result in nonphysical fluxes of magnetic helicity over spatial scales.
-For this ansatz given by \Eq{smhev}, the nonlinear dynamo models can show the sharp magnetic structures inside the dynamo model domain.
+For the ansatz given by \Eq{smhev}, the nonlinear dynamo models can show sharp magnetic structures inside the dynamo domain.
 Such structures are connected with concentrations of the magnetic helicity; see, e.g., \cite{Chatterjee2011} and \cite{BC18}.
-Even a strong diffusive helicity flux does not seem to correct those irrelevant features from the numerical solution.
-The technical point is that the helicity fluxes, which are involved in \Eq{smhev}, should be consistent with the turbulent effects involved in the mean electromotive force, e.g., the rotationally induced anisotropy of the $\alpha$ effect, the magnetic eddy diffusivity, etc. Such calculation are currently absent.
+Even a strong diffusive helicity flux does not seem to correct for those irrelevant features from the numerical solution.
+The technical point is that the helicity fluxes, which are omitted in \Eq{smhev}, should be consistent with the turbulent effects involved in the mean electromotive force, e.g., the rotationally induced anisotropy of the $\alpha$ effect, the magnetic eddy diffusivity, etc. Such calculations are currently absent.
 Also, we have to take into account the modulation of the magnetic helicity density by the magnetic activity.
 On the other hand, with the magnetic helicity evolution equation \Eq{eq:helcon}, \citet{Pipin2013c} found that magnetic helicity density follows the large-scale dynamo wave.
 This alleviates the catastrophic quenching of the $\alpha$ effect.
 They showed that if we write the Eq.~(\ref{eq:helcon}) in the form of Eq.~(\ref{smhev}), we get an additional helicity flux due to the global dynamo, Rewriting Eq.~(\ref{eq:helcon}) in the form of Eq.~(\ref{smhev}) we get